projectara/greybus-spec/source/module_info.rst

     2             type            1         0x02        Type of the descriptor (String)
     3             (pad)           1         0           Reserved (pad to 4 byte boundary)
-    4             length          1         Number      Length of the string in bytes 5             id              1         ID          String id for this descriptor 6             string          *length*  UTF-8       Characters for the string 6+\ *length*  (pad)           0-3       0           Reserved (pad to 4 byte boundary)
+    4             length          1         Number      Length of the string in bytes 5             id              1         ID          String ID for this descriptor 6             string          *length*  UTF-8       Characters for the string 6+\ *length*  (pad)           0-3       0           Reserved (pad to 4 byte boundary)
     ============  ==============  ========  ==========  ===========================